Make Your Logs Work for You

 START FREE TRIAL

 I wrote this to share what I have learned about logging in Java and how to do it better.
 I’ll walk you through a list of tips you can start applying today.
-Some of them will be specific to Java; others will also be applicable to other tech stacks.
+Some of them will be specific to Java; others will also apply to other tech stacks.
 After reading, you should be ready to take your logging approach to the next level.

 Employ a Logging Framework